 Con #2: Increased Sensitivity

 Some people experience an increase in tooth sensitivity after getting veneers.
 According to the American Academy of Cosmetic Dentistry, you may feel sensitivity to hot or cold temperatures for the first few days after your procedure, but it usually goes away.
-Tooth sensitivity is uncomfortable and inconvenient, but you can manage it with products such as Colgate® Sensitive Pro-Relief™ toothpaste.
+Tooth sensitivity is uncomfortable and inconvenient, but you can manage it with right products.
+Colgate® Sensitive Prevent & Repair toothpaste helps relieve the pain associated with tooth sensitivity and helps repair and strengthen weakened enamel.

 Con #3: Irreversible Procedure